shivannis/xandr-docs-public/xandr-docs/articles/invest/auditing-creatives.md

 ---
 Title : Auditing Creatives
-Description : This article describes the  process of auditing creatives on the Xandr platform before they are allowed to run on real-time inventory.
-Audits involve a combination of human and automated methods, with various audit options and fees available, including priority audits.
-The article emphasizes the importance of compliance, mentions the monitoring of malvertising, and provides support for auditing inquiries while explaining how to handle expired creatives and third-party tracking pixels.
+Description : Learn the process of auditing creatives on the Xandr platform before they are allowed to run on real-time inventory.
 ---

-# Auditing Creatives
+# Auditing creatives

 Buyers must submit creatives to Xandr so that they can be audited before running on Xandr real-time inventory.
 Creatives that fail the Xandr platform audit will not run.